-Interesting Facts About The Netherlands
+Interesting Facts About the Netherlands

-- About 80% of the world’s flower bulbs originate from the Netherlands
+- About 80% of the world’s flower bulbs originate from the Netherlands.

-- The country is the most densely populated in Europe with 17 million people squeezed into 41,500 square kilometers
+- The country is the most densely populated in Europe with 17 million people squeezed into 41,500 square kilometers.

-- There are estimated to be more bicycles in the country than people
+- There are estimated to be more bicycles in the country than people.

-- About 60% of the land is dedicated to agriculture and horticulture
+- About 60% of the land is dedicated to agriculture and horticulture.

-All figures based on OEC/IMF 2016 projections unless otherwise stated.
+- All figures are based on OEC 2018 calculations and projections unless otherwise stated.